liamondrop/Finding-Lane-Lines/WRITEUP.md

   1. Apply Canny edge detection
   1. Apply polygon mask to eliminate non relevant noise
   1. Apply probabilistic Hough transform to detect line segments
   1. Separate the line segments into Left and Right buckets, and fit a single line to each bucket of points *([discussed further below](#drawing-lines))*

-This pipeline was very effective at detecting the lanes for the `solidWhiteRight.mp4` and `solidYellowLeft.mp4` videos, rendering solid lines that tracked the lanes in the videos with minimal jitter.
+This pipeline was very effective at detecting the lanes for the `solidWhiteRight.mp4` and `solidYellowLeft.mp4` input videos, rendering solid lines that tracked the lanes in the videos with minimal jitter.
 However, when I attempted to apply this processing to the `challenge.mp4` video, the lane lines danced chaotically across the images.

 #### Analysis

-By outputting the lines applied to the Canny edge step of the process to video, it became clear that the Hough transform was detecting lines on the cars in adjacent lanes as well as in shadows on the road and other objects passing through the scene.
+By outputting the Canny edge step of the process to video and overlaying the lines, it became clear that the Hough transform was detecting lines on the cars in adjacent lanes as well as a considerable number of edges found in shadows on the road and other objects passing through the scene.

 My first attempt at resolving this was to twiddle the parameters of my pipeline, tweaking the threshold values of the Canny edge detector and fine tuning the shape of my polygon mask.
-This worked fairly well at eliminating the noise from nearby cars, but the lines still jumped wildly when shadows passed through the scene.
+This worked fairly well at eliminating the noise from nearby cars, but the drawn lines still jumped wildly when shadows occluded the lanes.
 It also struck me as a very brittle and overfitted solution, which would fail as soon as the pipeline was applied to slightly varying conditions.

 What I needed was a way to separate signal from noise.
 The only things in the scene I cared about were the lane lines.
 If I could amplify these, while eliminating everything else, the pipeline should operate smoothly.